-After my last cinematic headshots with my friend Ali AlKhayat, we decided to shoot a portrait picture of him for his job as a surgeon.
-He wanted to use it as a profile image on his social media platforms.
+After the vibrant cinematic headshots with my friend Ali AlKhayat, we embraced the opportunity to capture a powerful portrait of him as a surgeon.
+He envisioned it as a profile image for his social media platforms, representing his commitment to healing and making a difference in the world.

-I chose to use a white background with a two-light setup.
-I placed my lights on both sides of my model, attached to a softbox and an octabox.
-Because I was looking at my LCD during shooting, I did not realize early on that the contrast ratio was almost 1:1, giving my subject a flat look.
-It is not the worse look, but a higher contrast ratio can create more depth and dimension to the image.
+I decided to go with a white background and set up two lights for my shoot.
+I positioned the lights on either side of my subject, using a softbox and an octabox.
+While I was checking my LCD during the shoot, I didn't notice right away that the contrast ratio was almost 1:1, which gave my subject a bit of a flat appearance.
+It's not the worst look, but a higher contrast ratio would add depth and dimension to the images.

-If I decide to repeat the photoshoot, I will choose a telephoto lens of 85mm or more.
-I will also use a narrow aperture to eliminate the chromatic aberration and the unfocussed nose and back.
-Furthermore, I will get the lights closer to my subject and my subject closer to the background to enhance the catchlight of the eyes and create a higher contrast ratio.
+If I repeat the photoshoot, I will opt for a telephoto lens of 85mm or greater, allowing me to compress the background and draw attention to the subject.
+To achieve stunning clarity, I'll select a narrow aperture, which will effectively banish chromatic aberration and ensure that both the foreground and background remain sharp and well-defined.
+Additionally, I will position the lights nearer to my subject and bring my subject closer to the background to improve the catchlight in the eyes and achieve a higher contrast ratio.

-The following were the best results of the images I got:
+Here are the best results from the images I captured.

 The Gear I Used